Table of Contents:

 What is Radius of Gyration?

-The moment of inertia of a body about an axis is sometimes represented using the radius of gyration.
-Now, what do you mean by the radius of gyration?
-We can define radius of gyration as the imaginary distance from the centroid at which the area of cross section is imagined to be focused at a point in order to obtain the same moment of inertia.
+We can define the radius of gyration as the imaginary distance from the centroid at which the area of cross-section is imagined to be focused at a point in order to obtain the same moment of inertia.
 It is denoted by k.

 Radius of Gyration Formula